d2l-ai/d2l-en/chapter_linear-networks/fashion-mnist.md

 ## Reading a Minibatch

-To make our life easier when reading from the training and test sets we use a `DataLoader` rather than creating one from scratch, as we did in :ref:`chapter_linear_scratch`.
+To make our life easier when reading from the training and test sets we use a `DataLoader` rather than creating one from scratch, as we did in :numref:`chapter_linear_scratch`.
 Recall that a data loader reads a mini-batch of data with an example number of `batch_size` each time.

 In practice, reading data can often be a significant performance bottleneck for training, especially when the model is simple or when the computer is fast.
 A handy feature of Gluon's `DataLoader` is the ability to use multiple processes to speed up data reading (not currently supported on Windows).
 For instance, we can set aside 4 processes to read the data (via `num_workers`).